-First Semester Semester Hours Second Semester Semester Hours Humanities Elective 1 GOVT 2306 Texas Government Physical Education Elective 2 SPCH 1315 Public Speaking MATH 1314 College Algebra Visual and Performing Arts Elective 3 15 15
+First Semester Semester Hours Second Semester Semester Hours Humanities Elective GOVT 2305 Federal Government PHED 1308 Sports Officiating I 3 PHED 1336 Introduction to Recreation 13 Physical Education Elective SPCH 1315 Public Speaking 3 Physical Education Elective Wisual and Performing Arts Elective .
+3 1: 5 15

-Actual degree requirements may vary at various senior colleges.
+\Actual degree requirements may vary at various senior colleges.
 Students should consult an advisor for course selection.

-1 To be selected from ENGL 2332, 2333, or PHIL 1316, 1317.
-2 To be selected from PHED 1309, 1321, 1322, 1336, or 1346 3 Select one course from ARTS 1303, DRAM 1310, 1352, 2361, 2362, 2366, or MUSI 1306
+To be selected from ENGL 2332, 2333, or PHIL 1316, 1317.

+To be selected from PHED 1309, 1321, 1322, 1336, or 1346

+Select one course from ARTS 1303, DRAM 1310, 1352, 2361, 2362, 2366, or MUSI 1306

-SOCIAL SCIENCE (History, Government/Political Science)
+SOCIAL SCIENCE\ (History, Government/Political Science)

-The suggested course of study transfer guide below is designed for student who plan to pursue a degree in the Social Sciences at a senior college or university after completing their studies at Clarendon College.
-Successful completion of the suggested course of study transfer guide courses, the student will be eligible to graduate from Clarendon College with an Associate in Arts degree.
+The suggested course of study transfer guide below is designed for student who plan to pursue a degree in the Social Sciences at a senior college or university after completing their studies at Clarendon College.\ Successful completion of the suggested course of study transfer guide courses, the student will be eligible to graduate from Clarendon College with an Associate in Arts degree.